 The Old Peace Treaty Tree

-1866 July-August Bishop Canute Peterson of Ephraim, Utah paid a visit to the ailing Ute leader Black Hawk who had been wounded in battle at Gravely Ford near Richfield, Utah.
+1866 July-August Bishop Canute Peterson of Ephraim, Utah paid a visit to the ailing Timpanogos leader Antonga Black Hawk who had been wounded in battle at Gravely Ford near Richfield, Utah.
 Taking gifts of sugar, hams, bread, beads, molasses, tea, coffee, tobacco, flour, medicines and clothing.
 The Chief was grateful for the presents and a friendship developed, which put a partial end to the hostilities.
 Five important chiefs called upon Canute Peterson's home and established peace pacts.
 As they talked, Sarah Peterson prepared a meal of the good things that could be brought from the cellar and pantry.
 After the meal, Black Hawk and Canute went across the road and smoked the pipe of peace under the old juniper tree, now referred to as the "peace treaty tree."
 The old Juniper tree still stands on the west bank of the creek.
 They agreed that they would not fight as long as water continued to run in the creek.
 A Black Hawk Peace Treaty marker was erected there in 1987.
-(See the Peace Treaty Tree story here.)
+(See the Peace Treaty Tree story.)

 Chief Tabby Story

-In the spring of 1867 at Heber City, a Ute was captured after butchering a cow.
+In the spring of 1867 at Heber City, a Timpanogos was captured after butchering a cow.
 He expected to be killed but Bishop Murdock told him he would be released if he would carry a personal message to Chief Tabby requesting a meeting to negotiate an end to the long and needless war.
 After Chief Tabby received Joseph’s message, a government Indian agent tried to meet with Tabby but Tabby said he would only talk with “Old Murdock!”

 1867 Aug..
-12th several accounts explain that while near the Uinta reservation Black Hawk and his warriors in a prearranged meeting, met with Indian Superintendent Franklin Head.
+12th several accounts explain that while near the Uintah reservation Black Hawk and his warriors in a prearranged meeting, met with Indian Superintendent Franklin Head.
 The Indian people, it appears, had respect for Franklin.
 Well, it is said that Black Hawk told him that he and his warriors were tired of fighting and wanted peace.

 Black Hawk, with his massive army could have caused far more depredations to the saints, and certainly had just cause.
 But in a surprising change of tactics he elected to give up his campaign of vengeance to take a more altruistic course.
 But, at that moment all hopes of there ever being freedom, or holding onto their land... was gone.
 And

 The Chief knew what he was doing.
 Taking upon himself the agony of his people, Black Hawk handed Franklin his knife and would ask him to cut off his hair to symbolically demonstrate his sincerity in wanting peace.
 To understand what happened here, we need to examine closely the cultural beliefs of the Utah Indian before we can appreciate this powerful gesture.
 This was no small matter reader, and is well worth the effort to understand for it underscores the humanity and humility of

-1867 August 17th, Black Hawk met with his brother Chief Tabby, who had made preparations to join his warriors with Black Hawk's men.
+1867 August 17th, Black Hawk met with his uncle Chief Tabby, who had made preparations to join his warriors with Black Hawk's men.
 Tabby had sent the women and children to an area where they would be safe, it was time to settle the score with the Mormons.
-But, Black Hawk convinced his brother that it would be better to end the war.
+But, Black Hawk convinced his uncle that it would be better to end the war.
 The odds were clearly against them, to continue would mean certain annihilation of their people.

-1867 August 19th, hundreds of Northern Ute people accompanied Chief Tabby and his six sub-chiefs went to Heber City.
+1867 August 19th, hundreds of Northern Timpanogos people accompanied Chief Tabby and his six sub-chiefs went to Heber City.
 They went directly to Tabby's old friend Joseph Murdock’s home at 115 East 300 North where they camped in his yard and pasture.
 The following day, August 20, four of Murdock’s five wives who were living in Heber City, and the townsfolk prepared a feast on a lot owned by John Carroll.
 This lot is located across the street from the Murdock home.
 A large pit was dug to roast enough beef to feed everyone.
 Each woman had been asked to bake a dozen loaves of bread.
 Rows of tables were loaded with corn and whatever the townsfolk could find in their pantries and larders to feed their guests.

 The feasting and talk lasted all day.
 Murdock and Tabby exchanged a few simple gifts.
 The leaders then went across the street to an upstairs room in Murdock’s home where a peace pipe was smoked and a treaty of friendship was signed.
 Chief Tabby signed his name and the six sub-chiefs made their marks.

 The news of Black Hawk's tactical maneuver spread quickly.
 Brigham Young grasped the moment, and took credit for having reconciled the war through vigilance, and kindness, underscoring his policy “to feed them and not fight them” had paid off.
 The Rocky Mountain News paper quoted Brigham Young's boasting, "If you want to get rid of the Indians try and civilize them," speaks to Brigham's 'two hearts.'
-See Brigham's Discourses here.)
+See Brigham's Discourses.)

 In many ways the Native people of Utah continue to suffer following the Black Hawk War.
 They continue to suffer, from limited land-base, scattered and substandard homes sites, intertribal political strife, poverty, poor health, and ineffective educational programs for their children.
-In 1861 President Lincoln set aside four million acres of land which became known as the Uinta Reservation.
-Today less than 25% of that land remains intact, the rest was turned back to public domain."
-The Paiute suffered again late in their history, "when, during the 1950s, after decades of failed policies and programs, the U.S. government under President Eisenhower implemented the Relocation/Termination Programs as the official Indian policy of the Federal Government" and as a result "their reservation lands" where again "taken from them."
-Forrest Cuch - Executive Director of Indian Affairs
+In 1861 President Lincoln set aside five million acres of land which became known as the Uinta Reservation.
+The Colorado 10th District Court ruled in a recent case, UTE INDIAN TRIBE OF THE UINTA OURAY RESERVATION vs STATE OF UTAH, remains intact.

 Native American Indians were not given citizenship status until 1924.
 In Utah the right to vote was not granted to Utah Indians until in 1990's.

 The American Indian Religious Act of 1978 extended the right to Native Indians to protect sacred lands religious practices, Rare film footage taken at a demonstration on the steps of the capital building in Salt Lake reveals blatant opposition to religious freedom in 1983.
 Native Indians continue to struggle for their rights to this day.
 (See Black Hawk War Legacy - Congressional Acts)

 ANTONGUER aka Antonga aka Antoñgua aka Black Hawk - Historical accounts use the name Antonga, or Antonguer saying that Black Hawk went by this name also.
 Names were often spelled phonetically.
 Accounts also theorize that the name is French and that the name may have been given to Black Hawk by French trappers.
-I argue the name is Spanish/American.
+I argue the name is Spanish.
 I have never been able to find the name in the French language.
 I believe the name is not French but Spanish.
 Spelled "Antoñgua."
 Translation of this name is not available, but it does exist in the Spanish language.
-How Black Hawk got this name is not known, however my theory is since the Ute had considerable contact trading with the Mexicans, and they also occupied Utah territory the name was given to him by Mexican trappers and not French.
+How Black Hawk got this name is not known, however my theory is since the Timpanogos had considerable contact trading with the Mexicans, and they also occupied Utah territory the name was given to him by Mexican trappers and not French.